-Sustainability focuses on meeting the needs of the present without compromising the needs of the future or future generations.
+Sustainability focuses on meeting the present’s needs without compromising the needs of the future or future generations.

-It is all too easy to think that you are a very small cog in a giant machine and that your actions will change nothing.
+Self-doubt will tell you that you are a tiny cog in a giant machine and that your actions will change nothing.

-Indeed you are a small cog but you are also part of that machine, which means that you are essential to its overall performance.
+Indeed you are a small cog, but you are also an important part of a bigger machine, which means you are essential to its overall performance.

-This is the sort of feeling that no amount of money can buy or a sustainable website can express.
+This is the feeling that no amount of money can buy or a sustainable website can express.